Is Vanguard Institutional Total Stock Market Plus (VITPX) a Strong Mutual Fund Pick Right Now?

 Finance

-Turnover is 4%, which means this fund makes fewer trades than comparable funds.
+Turnover is 8%, which means this fund makes fewer trades than its comparable peers.

-Fees charged by investment advisors have not been taken into considiration.
+Fees charged by investment advisors have not been taken into consideration.
 Returns would be less if those were included.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report